noarche/xref-tld/README.md

 ### Update:

-see directory [xrefgo](https://github.com/noarche/xref-tld/tree/main/xrefgo) for the updated version written in GO, Much faster, threaded, less cpu use.
+see directory [xrefgo](https://github.com/noarche/xref-tld/tree/main/xrefgo) for the version written in GO, threaded, less cpu use, no filter for hits, results capture.txt not fully parsed yet, could be more human readable in the go version.

 ![xreftld](https://github.com/user-attachments/assets/d974f654-ab4d-42c0-bfe9-da401a2439a8)